-Knowing what is time management is all about prioritising your tasks and responsibilities.
+Knowing what is time management is all about prioritizing your tasks and responsibilities.
 This can only be done in due time by setting a schedule.
 This schedule can be made using the above tools and matrices.
-Using these, you can help you set a proper schedule by setting correct priorities and allotting appropriate amounts of slots to your tasks.
+Using these can help you set a proper schedule by setting correct priorities and allotting appropriate amounts of slots to your tasks.
 Committing to a schedule also enables you to ignore tasks that might seem important but are actually not.
 Eliminating these tasks also helps you reduce anxiety and lets you focus on the tasks that matter.

 Time Management Resources

 Various time management resources are also available.
 These resources are more interactive.
-They help you get better knowledge about what is time management and how you can improve in career.
+They help you get better knowledge about what is time management and how you can improve in your career.

 Worksheets on time management

 The above Matrix has given way to various worksheets that can be used as templates.
 These templates can be used by anyone who wants to improve upon their time management skills.
-Here are a few of our favourite worksheets.
+Here are a few of our favorite worksheets.

 Ted talk about time management